Biserial algebras and generic bricks: Some applications and problems

 We finish this subsection with a proof of Corollary \ref{Cor: m-domestic and n-gen-brick-domestic}.
 In particular, thanks to Theorem \ref{Thm:Generarlization of Ringel's 1-generic-brick-domestic} and the explicit constructions given in the preceding examples, we have the following result.
-We recall that a string algebra which is not domestic admits infinitely many generic modules, hence it is of non-polynomial growth.
-We simply call such algebras $\infty$-domestic.
-Similarly, by $\infty$-generic-brick-domestic, we denote those tame algebras which admit infinitely many generic bricks.
+For a string algebra $A$, we recall that if $A$ is not domestic, then $A$ must be of non-polynomial growth (see, for instance, \cite[Proposition 14.1]{Ri1} and its proof).
+Therefore, by \cite{CB1}, this particularly implies that $A$ admits infinitely many ismomorphism classes of generic modules.
+Also, recall that a tame algebra is said to be generic-brick-domestic if it admits finitely many isomorphism classes of generic bricks.
+The following result asserts that even in the family of string algebras, a generic-brick-domestic algebra can be arbitrarily far from being domestic.

-\begin{corollary} For every pair of integers $m \geq n$ in $\mathbb{Z}_{\geq 0} \cupdot \{\infty \}$, there exists a string algebra $\Lambda$ which is $m$-domestic and $n$-generic-brick domestic. \end{corollary} \begin{proof} Every rep-finite algebra is tame and $0$-domestic, therefore it is $0$-generic-brick-domestic.
-This address the case $n=m=0$.
-Furthermore, Example \ref{Example: gentle algebra not generic-brick-domestic} gives an explicit example for the case $n=m=\infty$.
-Moreover, the case $m=\infty$ and $n=0$ is discussed in Example \ref{Example: m-domestic algebras which are 0-generic-brick-domestic}.
-Provided we begin from such an algebra, via an $\Vec{A}_2$-nody gluing of a copy of $\widetilde{A}_d$ (for some $d \in \mathbb{Z}_{>0}$), we can construct a string algebra which is $\infty$-domestic but $1$-generic-brick-domestic.
-Using this idea recursively, for every $n \in \mathbb{Z}_{>0}$, one can easily construct a string algebra which is $\infty$-domestic and $n$-generic-brick-domestic.
-This settles the case $m=\infty$ and $n \in \mathbb{Z}_{\geq 0}$.
+\begin{corollary} Let $m$ and $n$ be a pair of non-negative integers.
+For each of the following mutually exclusive cases, there exists a string algebra $A$ such that \begin{enumerate} \item $A$ is $m$-domestic and $n$-generic-brick-domestic, with $m\geq n$.